Collaborative Curriculum and Assessment Framework for Languages (CCAFL)

 - Preliminary Achievement (PA)

 All the courses listed below are at Level 3.
 A PA award or better in these courses contributes 15 credit points towards the Tasmanian Certificate of Education (TCE).
-An award of SA or better contributes towards the Australian Tertiary Admissions Rank (ATAR) for eligible students.
+An award of SA or higher contributes towards the Australian Tertiary Admissions Rank (ATAR) for eligible students.

 Course materials and assessment tasks are sourced from other Australian assessment agencies and administered according to their specifications.